This page was updated in March 2020 to note the conclusion of the state’s work with the Pew-MacArthur Results First Initiative.

-After several months of planning and organization, the Connecticut Results First project was launched in December 2011.
-Representative Toni Walker, House Chair of the Appropriations Committee, and Mike Lawlor, undersecretary for criminal justice policy and planning, co-chaired the initial policy work group that oversaw the first phase of the effort.
+The Connecticut Results First project was launched in December 2011.
+Representative Toni Walker, House chair of the Appropriations Committee, and Mike Lawlor, undersecretary for criminal justice policy and planning, co-chaired the initial policy work group that oversaw the first phase of the effort.
 That group comprised representatives from a range of organizations with an interest in cost-benefit analysis and evidence-based policymaking including the Office of Policy and Management, the legislative Office of Fiscal Analysis, relevant agencies, and state universities.

-A staff work group, charged with implementing the Results First model, is now led by Andrew Clark, director of the Institute for Municipal and Regional Policy at Central Connecticut State University.
-While the model is housed at the Institute, the staff work group includes analysts from several offices, who are divided into three subgroups by area of expertise.
-In December 2012, the staff work group completed initial model implementation and produced preliminary results for a select number of adult criminal and juvenile justice programs.
+The Institute for Municipal and Regional Policy (IMRP) at Central Connecticut State University led the multiagency work group to develop the cost-benefit analyses.
+In December 2012, the work group completed initial model implementation and produced preliminary results for a select number of adult criminal and juvenile justice programs.